kamalshkeir/kago/README.md

 import (
 	"github.com/kamalshkeir/kago"
+	"github.com/kamalshkeir/sqlitedriver"
 )

 func main() {
+	sqlitedriver.Use() // use one of this drivers mysqldriver.Use()
+	pgdriver.Use()
 	app := kago.New() // router + admin + database + shell
 	app.Run()
 }